signature-opensource/CK-TimeSpanUnit/README.md

     Millisecond
 }
 ```

-Weeks are not supported because it is not that easy (see https://en.wikipedia.org/wiki/ISO_week_date) and
+### Weeks are not supported
+Because it is not that easy (see https://en.wikipedia.org/wiki/ISO_week_date) and
-cannot really be grouped by semester or quarter.
+cannot really be grouped by semester or quarter and even year.

 If this need to be supported, the ISO definition implemented by [ISOWeek](https://learn.microsoft.com/en-us/dotnet/api/system.globalization.isoweek)
 should be used (week starts on monday).